Living with pancreatic cancer

 Coping and support when you have pancreatic cancer

-Pancreatic cancer is most commonly diagnosed when it is too advanced for surgery to be an option.
-The cancer is either locally advanced (stage 3) or has spread to other parts of the body (metastatic or stage 4).
-This means your cancer can't usually be cured.
+Unfortunately, pancreatic cancer has usually already spread when it is diagnosed.
+This means the cancer is either locally advanced (stage 3) or has spread to other parts of the body (metastatic cancer or stage 4).
+Pancreatic cancer that has spread cannot usually be removed or cured.
 But your doctor may suggest treatment to try to slow its growth and help you feel as well as possible.

-You are likely to feel very uncertain and anxious about the future knowing you have cancer.
+Even if the cancer is diagnosed at an earlier stage, you are likely to feel very uncertain and anxious about the future.
 You may find it impossible to think about anything other than having cancer.

 Some people say a diagnosis of cancer helps them appreciate ordinary everyday things much more than they did.

-If you have advanced cancer you will need to work out your priorities.
+If you have advanced cancer you might need to work out your priorities.
 Think about how you want to spend your time - what is important to you and what is not.

 Your feelings